Top three reasons to go rock climbing in Clear Creek Canyon

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

 We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
-For more information on COVID-19 measures in Clear Creek Canyon, please refer to Colorado’s Department of Public Health and Environment website.
+For more information on COVID-19 measures in Colorado, please refer to the Colorado Department of Public Health and Environment.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!